 A list of scholarships can be found at the university's main webpage (Details here).

 In cases where the student's home country is able to provide financial assistance, the university is happy to work with the student to apply for those funds.
-For example, students from Scandinavian countries may be eligible for tuition and living allowances.
-The university has registered with the US Department of Veterans Affairs, allowing the use of GI Bill benefits at Tsukuba.
-Although you may be able to get some scholarships, you should plan your finances conservatively, with the assumption that you will not receive one.
+For example, the university has registered with the US Department of Veterans Affairs, allowing the use of GI Bill benefits at Tsukuba.
+Although you may be able to receive a scholarship, you should plan your finances conservatively, with the assumption that you will not receive one.